JuliaHubOSS/llvm-cbe/README.md

 INSTALLATION INSTRUCTIONS
 =========================

-This version of the LLVM-CBE library works with LLVM 6.0 and 7.0.
+This version of the LLVM-CBE library works with LLVM 8.0.
 You will have to compile this version of LLVM before you try to use LLVM-CBE.
 This guide will walk you through the compilation and installation of both tools and show usage statements to verify that the LLVM-CBE library is